FDio/csit/docs/model/current/top.rst

 they are replaced with underscores.

-The filesystem tree is rooted under tests/ (as suites in git are there), and for each component (test case, suite setup, suite teardown) two files are generated.
+The filesystem tree is rooted under tests/ (as suites in git are there), and for each component (test case, suite setup, suite teardown).
-The "raw" variant is suitable for debugging (can contain lower level logging), while the "info" variant is suitable for processing by PAL (can contain derivative values so PAL does not need to compute them on every download).
-Their structure and content is mostly identical, model definition mentions if a particular subschema is not identical in the two variants.
-It is possible to convert from raw to info, but not the other way.

 Although we expect only ASCII text in the exported files, we manipulate files using UTF-8 encoding,